 The information set out above is given for the benefit of the Bidders.
-Our Company, the Selling Shareholders, the Book Running Lead Managers are not liable for any amendments or modification or changes to applicable laws or regulations, which may have occurred after the date of this Prospectus.
-Bidders were advised to make their independent investigations and ensure that any single Bid from them did not exceed the applicable investment limits or maximum number of the Equity Shares that was held by them under applicable law or regulations, or as specified in the Draft Red Herring Prospectus the Red Herring Prospectus and this Prospectus.
+Our Company, the Selling Shareholders, the Book Running Lead Managers are not liable for any amendments or modification or changes to applicable laws or regulations, which may occur after the date of this Red Herring Prospectus.
+Bidders are advised to make their independent investigations and ensure that any single Bid from them does not exceed the applicable investment limits or maximum number of the Equity Shares that can be held by them under applicable law or regulations, or as specified in the Draft Red Herring Prospectus, this Red Herring Prospectus and the Prospectus.